dprint/dprint/website/blog/dprint-rewritten-in-rust.md

 author: David Sherret
 ---

-Dprint is a pluggable, configurable, and fast code formatting platform now written in Rust.
+dprint is a pluggable, configurable, and fast code formatting platform now written in Rust.

 I've been working on dprint since June 2019.
 It started as a Node project creating a TypeScript code formatter that worked the way I wanted in my personal open source projects.
 It's progressed a long way and I'll walk through some of the highlights in this post.